Fliplet/fliplet-cli/docs/API/core/biometrics.md

 });
 ```

-### Ask user for biometric verification
+### Ask the user for biometric verification

-Use the `Fliplet.User.Biometrics.verify()` method to verify the user using fingerprint or facial recogition.
+Use the `Fliplet.User.Biometrics.verify()` method to verify the user using fingerprint or facial recognition.

 ```js
 Fliplet.User.Biometrics.verify({